deutschebank/fluxnova-docs-manual/content/reference/deployment-descriptors/descriptors/bpm-platform-xml.md

 4. `META-INF/bpm-platform.xml` exists on the classpath
 5. (For Tomcat only): checks if there is a `bpm-platform.xml` inside the folder specified by `${CATALINA_BASE} || ${CATALINA_HOME} + /conf/`

 The discovery stops when one of the above mentioned sources is found or, in case none is found, it falls back to the `bpm-platform.xml` on the classpath, respectively `${CATALINA_BASE} || ${CATALINA_HOME} + /conf/` for Tomcat.
-We ship a default `bpm-platform.xml` file inside the flowave-bpm-platform.ear, except when you use the Tomcat or Wildfly version of the platform.
+We ship a default `bpm-platform.xml` file inside the fluxnova-bpm-platform.ear, except when you use the Tomcat or Wildfly version of the platform.

 # Using System Properties